How Marijuana Affects Life Insurance Rates

-Within the past few years, marijuana use has become much more widely accepted and legalized in many states.
-However, in the past, life insurance companies weren’t as accepting of its usage.
+During the last decade, marijuana use has become more widely accepted and legalized in many states.
+Prior to these changes, life insurance companies weren’t very accepting of its usage.

 So how has that changed in recent years?
-Many people who use medical or recreational marijuana are afraid to apply for life insurance because they think they’ll either be declined or receive a higher monthly premium.
-However, that may not be the case.
+Many people who use recreational or medical marijuana are afraid to apply for life insurance because they think they’ll be declined or receive a higher monthly premium.

 Keep reading to learn about the evolving marijuana guidelines, which companies are best for users, and tips to get the best rates.

-Quick Article Guide:
+Quick Article Guide

-According to a survey conducted by the Munich American Reassurance Company in April 2015, out of 150 insurance underwriters, about one third of the companies do not consider occasional marijuana use as harmful as tobacco use.
+According to a survey conducted by the Munich American Reassurance Company in April, 2015, out of 150 insurance underwriters, about one third of the companies do not consider occasional marijuana use as harmful as tobacco use.